2017 Annual Conference - Santiago, Chile

 The President of Chile's National Productivity Commission (CNC) andformer Dean of FEN, Professor Joseph Ramos, participated in the final plenary session, where he addressed the challenges for the development of emerging countries, in which the productive diversity is essential for aspiring to a permanent and sustainable progress over time.
 The second speaker in this final session was the Assistant-Secretary of Finance of the Chilean Government and former scholar at FEN, Alejandro Micco.
 Mr. Micco highlighted the strengths of Chile in macroeconomic issues, and elaborated on the efforts the country is making to become a relevant services exporter in Latin America.

-Additionally, a Paper Development Session was held with the editors of two prestigious Latin American journals: Carlos Pombo, Editor-in-Chief of Academia Revista Latinoamericana de Adminstración (Emerald Group), and Carlos Heitor Campani, Chief Editor of the Latin American Business Review
+Additionally, a Paper Development Session was held with the editors of two prestigious Latin American journals: Carlos Pombo, Editor-in-Chief of Academia Revista Latinoamericana de Adminstración (Emerald Group), and Carlos Heitor Campani, Chief Editor of the Latin American Business Review (Taylor and Francis).

 Santiago